codingMustache/codingMustache/README.md

 ## Joke of the Day

-Do I enjoy making courthouse puns?
-Guilty
+Why can't a bicycle stand on its own?
+It's two-tired.

 ## Daily Trivia

-What does GHz stand for?
+.rs is the top-level domain for what country?
- 1. Gigahertz
+ 1. Serbia
- 2. Gigahotz
+ 2. Russia
- 3. Gigahatz
+ 3. Rwanda
- 4. Gigahetz
+ 4. Romania

 <details>
   <summary>Answer</summary>
-  Gigahertz
+  Serbia
 </details>